varunlakshmanan11/A_star-Algorithm-Implementation-for-a-Rigid-Robot/README.md

 * Error Handling: Anyway the script validates the inputs and prompts for re-entry if the specified nodes are inside an obstacle, outside canvas bounds, or not valid integers.

-* For example:
+* For example, we have used the below inputs for the visualization video submitted:

+Enter the radius of the robot: 5

+Enter the clearance of the robot: 5

+Enter the step size between 1 and 10(inclusive): 10

-Enter the x-coordinate of the start node(Xs): 20
+Enter the x-coordinate of the start node(Xs): 11

-Enter the y-coordinate of the start node(Ys): 450 Enter the angle of the start_node: 30
+Enter the y-coordinate of the start node(Ys): 11

+Enter the angle of the start_node: 0

-Enter the x-coordinate of the goal node(Xg): 1190 Enter the y-coordinate of the goal node(Yg): 45
+Enter the x-coordinate of the goal node(Xg): 1189

+Enter the y-coordinate of the goal node(Yg): 489

-Enter the angle of the goal node: 60
+Enter the angle of the goal node: 0

+* Output and run time
+ - a video file named A_star_Varun_Lakshmanan_Sai_Jagadeesh_Muralikrishnan.mp4 will be generated with optimal path and explored nodes
+ - Runtime : 0.77 Minutes

+ * Feel free to use different orientations and nodes to test the script.

 ## View the Visualization